Neesing/Netflix/README.md

                                     Netflix recommendation system using Spark and AWS

-Netflix is the worlds largest streaming services, with 80 million members in over 250 countries.
+NETFLIX is the world’s largest streaming services, with 80 million members in over 250 countries.
+It allows users to watch a wide variety of movies, TV shows, documentaries and more.
+The more you watch Netflix, the better it aims to understand your tastes by compiling a profile based on recurring tags in the shows you are watching.
 The aim of this project is to predict user ratings and recommend movies.
+All together dataset consists of 17000movies and 500000customers

 Downloading and processing the data
 In order to build a movie recommendation system*****